scalalandio/chimney/docs/docs/supported-transformations.md

     If you need to provide support for your optional types, please, read about [custom optional types](cookbook.md#custom-optional-types).

+### Controlling automatic `Option` unwrapping

+Automatic unwrapping of `Option`s by `PartialTransformer`s allows for seemless decoding of many PTO types into domain types and provides a nice symmetry with encoding values using `Transformer`s (wrapping values with `Option`).

+However, sometimes you might prefer to opt out of such benavior.
+You can disable it with a flag:

+!!! example

+    ```scala
+    //> using dep io.scalaland::chimney::{{ git.tag or local.tag }}
+    import io.scalaland.chimney.dsl._

+    case class Foo(a: Option[Int])
+    case class Bar(a: Int)

+    Foo(Some(10)).intoPartial[Bar].disablePartialUnwrapsOption.transform.asOption
+    // error: Chimney can't derive transformation from Foo to Bar
+    //
+    // Bar
+    //   a: scala.Int - can't derive transformation from a: scala.Option[scala.Int] in source type Foo
+    //
+    // scala.Int
+    //   derivation from foo.a: scala.Option[scala.Int] to scala.Int is not supported in Chimney!
+    //
+    // Consult https://chimney.readthedocs.io for usage examples.

+    locally {
+      // All transformations derived in this scope will see these new flags (Scala 2-only syntax, see cookbook for Scala 3)
+      implicit val cfg = TransformerConfiguration.default.disablePartialUnwrapsOption

+      Foo(Some(10)).transformIntoPartial[Bar]
+      // error: Chimney can't derive transformation from Foo to Bar
+      //
+      // Bar
+      //   a: scala.Int - can't derive transformation from a: scala.Option[scala.Int] in source type Foo
+      //
+      // scala.Int
+      //   derivation from foo.a: scala.Option[scala.Int] to scala.Int is not supported in Chimney!
+      //
+      // Consult https://chimney.readthedocs.io for usage examples.
+      Foo(Some(10)).intoPartial[Bar].transform
+      // error: Chimney can't derive transformation from Foo to Bar
+      //
+      // Bar
+      //   a: scala.Int - can't derive transformation from a: scala.Option[scala.Int] in source type Foo
+      //
+      // scala.Int
+      //   derivation from foo.a: scala.Option[scala.Int] to scala.Int is not supported in Chimney!
+      //
+      // Consult https://chimney.readthedocs.io for usage examples.
+    }
+    ```

+If the flag was disabled in the implicit config it can be enabled with `.disablePartialUnwrapsOption`:

+!!! example

+    ```scala
+    //> using dep io.scalaland::chimney::{{ git.tag or local.tag }}
+    import io.scalaland.chimney.dsl._

+    case class Foo(a: Option[Int])
+    case class Bar(a: Int)

+    // All transformations derived in this scope will see these new flags (Scala 2-only syntax, see cookbook for Scala 3)
+    implicit val cfg = TransformerConfiguration.default.disablePartialUnwrapsOption

+    Foo(Some(10)).intoPartial[Bar].enablePartialUnwrapsOption.transform.asOption // Some(Bar(10))
+    Foo(None).intoPartial[Bar].enablePartialUnwrapsOption.transform.asOption // None
+    ```

 ## Between `Either`s

 A transformation from one `Either` to another is supported as long as both left and right types can also be converted: